Ex-WWU student gets probation for posting ‘lynch her’ about black student leader

 Ramos then raised the issue at an Associated Students board meeting in November to discuss changing the mascot to be a more inclusive figure, the newspaper reported.

-The following day, KIRO 7 reported on the WWU mascot story and Seare and Ramos expressed concern that the TV station “misrepresented the origins and nature of the WWU mascot story,” charging papers say.
+The next day, KIRO 7 reported on the WWU mascot story and Seare and Ramos expressed concern that the TV station “misrepresented the origins and nature of the WWU mascot story,” charging papers say.

 The online vitriol then began: